 Grain Elevator: (The other building hex marked with a VP marker).
 It yields 1 VP to its controller at the end of each game round.
 In addition, it provides “6” cover to squads.
 It is at level 2 elevation.

 Central Train Station: The double building hex on map 43A with a neutral 1 CP marker is the Central train station.
 It yields 1 VP to its controller at the end of each game round.
 Both hexes need to be controlled by the same side to qualify for this VP.
 The 1 CP goes to the side controlling that particular hex.

 Vehicular board-edge movement: This rule is not used in this scenario.

-Multi-level buildings: s do not only affect the top floor of a building.
+Multi-level buildings: Area Attacks do not only affect the top floor of a building.
 However, for each floor below it, add 1 cover die to the total number of cover dice.

 Smoke: Smoke markers are removed at the end on the status phase of the same round.

 Cautious advance: the optional cautious advance rule is a standard rule in this scenario!
 (Squads may choose to receive -2 movement, but gain +1 cover throughout their activation.
 May only be used with advance actions!)

 Specialized reinforcements: Apart from the specializations listed on the specialized reinforcements strategy card in both sides’ reinforcements decks, both sides may choose an SMG or expert specialization token instead.
 The Russian player also has the option of choosing a Commissar or assault engineer specialization.